A timeline of Leonardo DiCaprio’s extensive dating history

 Helena Christensen, 1997

-Following his extraordinary success with the 1997 classic Titanic, DiCaprio was spotted partying with Danish model Helena Christensen on a number of occasions.
+Following his extraordinary success with the 1997 classic Titanic, DiCaprio (early twenties) was spotted partying with Danish model Helena Christensen (29 at the time) on a number of occasions.

 The pair were romantically linked, but neither ever confirmed that they dated.